STEllAR-GROUP/tutorials/cscs2017/session6/README.md

 ##Resource Partitioner Basic Creation
 * Create RP and pass in options object, plus command line
 ```
-    // Create the resource partitioner
     hpx::resource::partitioner rp(desc_cmdline, argc, argv);
 ```
 * You want an extra thread pool to do MPI tasks
 ```
-    // Create a thread pool using the default scheduler provided by HPX
     rp.create_thread_pool("mpi",
         hpx::resource::scheduling_policy::local_priority_fifo);
     // Other schedulers are available (but use this one!)